Central Florida: Afternoon isolated rain; monitoring tropical disturbance | WFTV

 FINALLY SOME SUN!
 Sparkling in Orlando! pic.twitter.com/qt5psUBjs3— Brian Shields (@BShieldsWFTV) May 23, 2018

-Watch Channel 9 Eyewitness News at 4 p.m. to track the weekend forecast with certified chief meteorologist Tom Terry.
+Watch Channel 9 Eyewitness News beginning at 5 a.m. to track the weekend forecast with certified meteorologist Brian Shields.

 11 a.m.